A How-To Guide for Setting Up a Simple Budget Last Updated On: November 16, 2016

 - Step 1: We provide Monthly Expense Template For Excel or notebook.

-- Step 2: We guide you through allocating your income to the correct budget categories.
+- Step 2: We guide you through allocating you income to the correct budget categories.

-- Step 3: You choose a budget that fits your lifestyle.
+- Step 3: You choose a budget that fits your personal life style.

 - Step 4: You will set goals for reducing debt while paying your monthly car and rent payments and saving for other needed expenses.